Student Stories: Leah Gormaz

 “Our society unfortunately doubts young Latinas when they shouldn’t, which discourages the Latino community,” she said.
 “I want to do the opposite and show Latinas that we don’t have to be like everyone else.
 We can build a life that we truly want if we try hard enough.
 Being a female and a Latina in the criminal justice system is not seen very often, making people underestimate us.
 I want to show communities that diversity is expanding and needs to be accepted.

 “As a Hispanic first-generation student, I held myself to high standards and made sure I did everything I possibly could in order to get there.
-I have pushed myself tremendously to keep up with my classes and maintain good grades.
-After I obtain my bachelor’s degree, I aspire to help people and the community while achieving my own personal goals.
+I pushed myself tremendously to keep up with my classes and maintain good grades.
+Now that I have my bachelor’s degree, I aspire to help people and the community while achieving my own personal goals.
 I am grateful for all the help I received from faculty at College of DuPage, because at COD, I figured it out.”

 Learn more about the Criminal and Justice Studies program at College of DuPage